e-dorigatti/tictactoe/README.md

   a match starts and when it ends.
  - **matches.py**: Utilities for playing high number of matches and even tournaments.

-## Player Comparison
+## Players Comparison
 Let's see how players play!
+The parameters used for the `QLearningPlayer` and its faster version are discount factor = 0.1, exploration coefficient = 0.2 and learning rate coefficient = 0.00001 (chosed mostly by heart, more on this later).

  - `python play.py -p --count 75000 --step 500 QLearningPlayer QLearningPlayer`
  ![](https://cloud.githubusercontent.com/assets/5585926/6541288/eecacb1c-c4c7-11e4-977c-ab5bf2f324f2.png)